sparkfun/SparkFun_GNSS_mosaic-T/docs/introduction.md

 ---

-In this guide we'll cover how to setup the mosaic-T Timing GNSS breakout board as a RTK rover.
+In this guide we'll cover how to setup the mosaic-T Timing GNSS breakout board.
 Additionally, we also provide some guidelines for creating a [GNSS disciplined oscillator](https://en.wikipedia.org/wiki/GPS_disciplined_oscillator), based upon our work with the [SparkPNT GNSSDO](https://www.sparkfun.com/sparkpnt-gnss-disciplined-oscillator.html).
 To follow along with this tutorial, at a minimum, users will need the following items:

 <div class="annotate" markdown>